Bojan Bogdanovic NBA Preview vs. the Nets

 Bojan Bogdanovic Insights vs. the Nets

-- He's put up 7.3 threes per game, or 8.0% of his team's shots from beyond the arc this season.

-- Bogdanovic's opponents, the Nets, have a middling offensive tempo, ranking 19th in the NBA with 101.1 possessions per game, while his Pistons rank 10th in possessions per game with 103.2.
+- Bogdanovic's opponents, the Nets, have a neutral offensive tempo, averaging 101.2 possessions per game, while his Pistons average 103.1 per game, which ranks 11th among NBA teams.

-- Giving up 115.5 points per contest, the Nets are the 19th-ranked squad in the league on defense.
+- Defensively, the Nets are 19th in the NBA, conceding 115.5 points per contest.

-- The Nets are the 21st-ranked team in the NBA, conceding 44.5 rebounds per game.
+- On the glass, the Nets are 21st in the NBA, giving up 44.2 rebounds per contest.

-- Looking at assists, the Nets have conceded 25.9 per game, 13th in the NBA.
+- Looking at assists, the Nets have given up 25.9 per game, 12th in the league.

-- The Nets are the 20th-ranked team in the league at allowing threes, giving up 13.6 made 3-pointers per contest.
+- In terms of 3-pointers, the Nets have given up 13.7 makes per game, 22nd in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!